akhikhl/wuff-sandbox/001_feature/README.md

 This is the simplest example of Wuff-driven feature.
+See interesting code in [feature1/build.gradle](feature1/build.gradle).

 Notes: